AndresNamm/incidentshk/_pages/about.markdown

 This webpage divides into 3 parts:

-1. [Data preprocessing]({{site.baseurl}}/preprocessing) develops an universal system to parse GPS, accident and road sensor (speed panel) info into a form which can be inserted to different incident detection models/algorithms.
+1. [Data preprocessing]({{site.baseurl}}/preprocessing) development of an universal system to parse GPS, accident and road sensor (speed panel) info into a form which can be inserted to different incident detection models/algorithms.
-2. [LDA applicaton - model analysis]({{site.baseurl}}/lda) - Bai Guangtong has implemented method offered in this paper:  [IS'15] Real-time Traffic Incident Detection Using a Probabilistic Topic Model .
-Our goal is to improve that method with additional data and find other means to improve incident detection accuracy based on available data.
+2. [LDA applicaton - model analysis]({{site.baseurl}}/lda) - The traffic accident detection is based on this paper:   [IS'15] Real-time Traffic Incident Detection Using a Probabilistic Topic Model .
+Our goal is to improve that method by including road sensor data into the model and conducting theoretical analysis.
-3. [Result Analysis]({{site.baseurl}}/lda) - Universal analysis from the machine learning method applied in 2.
-This analysys seeks to bee the baseline for comparing different incident detectoon methods on Hong Kong data.
+3. [Result Analysis]({{site.baseurl}}/lda) - Experimental analysis of the incident detection.
+This analysis seeks to be the baseline for comparing different incident detection methods on Hong Kong data.

 All work in this project is supervised by